fv3rdugo/opensource.guide/_articles/ca/best-practices.md

 ---
 lang: ca
-title: Bones pràctiques per Mantenedors
+title: Bones pràctiques per mantenidors de codi
 description: Making your life easier as an open source maintainer, from documenting processes to leveraging your community.
 class: best-practices
 toc: